mnlipp/VM-Operator/controller.md

         port: 5910
 ```

+## Defining the basics

+How to define the number of CPUs and the size of the RAM of the VM
+should be obvious from the example.
+Note that changes of the current
+number of CPUs and the current RAM size will be propagated to running
+VMs if you change them.

 ## Defining disks

-Maybe the most important part is the definition of the VM's disks.
+Maybe the most interesting part is the definition of the VM's disks.
 This is done by adding one or more `volumeClaimTemplate`s to the
 list of disks.
 As its name suggests, such a template is used by the
 controller to generate a PVC.